CTMS/AutoSanVanilla/README.md

 4. **Files Prepared**:
     - Files like `DriverConfig.py`, `Optimize.py`, and `RDMA.py` must be available in their respective directories for successful execution of file uploads.

+5. **Note**:
+    - After using TrueNas iser installation,  mellenox tools use `mstconfig` instead of the ESXi equivalent `mlxconfig`
+    - On TrueNas running `DriverConfig.py`:  It's a good idea to run the optimizations on both PCI busses that it detects.
 ---

 ## How to Use